NYPL/catalog_of_copyright_entries_project/guide.md

 # Duplicate Registration Numbers

-Registration numbers are not unique because numbering was started over in 1946.
-You would expect the combination registration number and registration date to be unique but even this is not always true.
+Registration numbers are not unique because numbering was started over in 1946 with the switch from the "new series" to the "3rd series."
+You would expect registration numbers to be unique within a series or for the combination ofregistration number and registration date to be unique but even this is not always true.
 There are a number of cases where multiple entries may have the same registration number.

 ## Duplicated Entries